ifwe/open-source-handbook/Legal.md

 1. Contributor sends in a pull request.
 1. You ask the contributor to send in a [signed CLA](./starter_box/CLA_Process.md).
-1. Tagged Legal files away the signed CLA then lets you know it's been received.
+1. if(we) Legal files away the signed CLA then lets you know it's been received.
 1. You merge the pull request (after reviewing and approving it, naturally).

 However, this assumes that you have provided your contributors with the CLA steps and documents.
 That's why we've added them to the [Starter Box](./starter_box).
-Just copy these `CLA*` files to your project and you'll be ready to start accepting contributions from people outside of Tagged.
+Just copy these `CLA*` files to your project and you'll be ready to start accepting contributions from people outside of if(we).

 ## Sanitizing your project

 Covering your legal bases doesn't end with adding license and copyright statements to your project.
-You also have to make sure not only that you comply with the copyright and license statements in code on which your code depends, but also that your code doesn't include anything offensive or potentially damaging to Tagged.
+You also have to make sure not only that you comply with the copyright and license statements in code on which your code depends, but also that your code doesn't include anything offensive or potentially damaging to if(we).

 ### Complying with Others' Copyright and Licensing